The compression body graph has infinite diameter

-\begin{lemma} Given a surface $S$, and constants $L$ and $L'$, there is a constant $N$, such that for any $(L, L')$-marking $\mu$ for $S$, there are at most $N$ non-isotopic filling train tracks with $\Lambda(\tau) = \mu$. \end{lemma}
+\begin{lemma} Given a surface $S$, there is a constant $N$, with the following property.
+For any marking $\mu$ of $S$, there are at most $N$ non-isotopic filling train tracks $\tau$ with $\Lambda(\tau) = \mu$. \end{lemma}

-\begin{proof} There are only finitely many isotopy classes of train tracks up to the action of the mapping class group.
+\begin{proof} There are only finitely many isotopy classes of filling train tracks up to the action of the mapping class group.
 If $\tau = g \sigma$, for some element of the mapping class group $g \in \text{Mod}(S)$, and $\Lambda(\tau) = \Lambda(\sigma) = \mu$, then $g$ preserves the collection of curves $\mu$.
-As the collection of curves $\mu$ fills $S$ and has finite total intersection number at most $L$, there are only finitely many such mapping class group elements $g$. \end{proof}
+Note that the collection of curves $\mu$ fills $S$ and has finite total self-intersection number depending only on $S$.
+We deduce that there are only finitely many such mapping classes $g$. \end{proof}

-A \emph{split} of a train track $\tau$ produces a new train track $\sigma$ by the local modification illustrated in Figure \ref{pic:split} below, in which a subset of $\tau$ diffeomorphic to the top configuration, is replaced with one of the lower three configurations.
+A \emph{split} of a train track $\tau$ produces a new train track $\sigma$ by one of the local modifications illustrated in Figure \ref{pic:split} below.
+Here a subset of $\tau$ diffeomorphic to the top configuration, is replaced with one of the lower three configurations.